mynaparrot/plugNmeet-docs/docs/benchmark.md

 No special tuning.
 Firewall as per [Firewall guide](/docs/firewall).
 Fresh room ID per run.

-### 3. Small production cluster
+### 3. Production cluster

-Our own cloud edge cluster: modest nodes across two zones, public entry points only.
+Our own cloud edge cluster across two zones, public entry points only.
 Same application code as open source, but media routing uses a **custom multi-LiveKit setup** that spreads one room across multiple media servers.
 The open-source install runs one room on a single LiveKit node — that distinction matters for the 1,000-user headline below.
+Resource usage stayed low throughout — the point of the cluster is headroom and distribution, not struggling hardware.

 ## Results: laptop